Spring Auto scanning components

-Normally you need to declare all the beans or components in the bean configuration file, so that the Spring Ioc container can detect and manage your beans or components.
-In Spring 2.5, it’s able to auto scan, detect and instantiate your beans or components with certain annotations from project class path.
-It can save you a lot of work in the beans configuration.
+Normally you declare all the beans or components in XML bean configuration file, so that Spring container can detect and register your beans or components.
+Actually, Spring is able to auto scan, detect and instantiate your beans from pre-defined project package, no more tedious beans declaration in in XML file.

-Here’s a simple Spring project, including a customer service, dao and print a String message.
-Let’s explore what’s the different between manual components declaration and auto components scanning.
+Following is a simple Spring project, including a customer service and dao layer.
+Let’s explore the different between declare components manually and auto components scanning in Spring.

 package com.mkyong.customer.dao;